-- Despite their differences from the optimism model, however, Bayesian models of settlement [see, e.g., Bebchuk (1984), Reinganum and Wilde (1986), Talley (1996)] tend to confirm its conclusion that the English rule tends to discourage settlement in disputes revolving around liability, though not in disputes revolving around stakes.
+Asymmetric information models of settlement bargaining tend to confirm the optimism model's conclusion that the English rule generally discourages settlement in disputes revolving around liability, but not in disputes revolving around stakes.
 The reason is that indemnification magnifies uncertainty in the former set of cases but not in the latter.
-More precisely, uncertainty about opponents' reservation values can stem from numerous sources: variations in the private cost and stakes of litigation, in attitudes toward risk and delay, and in private information relevant to the trial outcome.
-Differences in risk aversion, time preference, and stakes are not affected by fee shifting, but differences in private cost and in information relevant to liability are.
-Fee shifting thus increases the difference between the reservation values of parties with favorable private information and high litigation costs on one hand, and parties with unfavorable information and low litigation costs on the other.
-This increase in uncertainty leads all types of parties to toughen their overall bargaining positions, lowering the probability of settlement.
-Ironically, as Polinsky and Rubinfeld (forthcoming 1997) point out, this implies that the English rule actually lowers the average quality of tried cases, since the marginal parties it sends to trial have relatively less favorable private information than those who would litigate absent the prospect of indemnification. - The foregoing discussion of both optimism and Bayesian models, however, has assumed risk neutrality and has taken the cost of litigation as given.
-As the previous sections have observed, indemnification both increases the risks of litigation and raises litigation costs generally.
-Both effects tend to encourage settlement, thus mitigating and perhaps counteracting the effects of optimism and asymmetric information.
-Whether indemnification increases or decreases settlement on balance, accordingly, depends on the relative magnitude of competing factors, and cannot be settled theoretically. - Even if fee shifting does not alter the probability of settlement, however, it can still influence its amount.
+More precisely, uncertainty about opponents' reservation values can stem from numerous sources: variations in the private cost and stakes of litigation, variation in attitudes toward risk and delay, and variation in private information relevant to the trial outcome.
+Differences in risk aversion, time preference and litigation stakes are not affected by fee shifting, but differences in private cost and in information relevant to liability are.
+Fee shifting thus increases the difference between the reservation values of parties with favorable private information and high litigation costs on the one hand, and parties with unfavorable information and low litigation costs on the other.
+This increase in uncertainty leads all types of parties to toughen their overall bargaining stance, thus lowering the probability of settlement.
+Ironically, as Polinsky and Rubinfeld (1997) point out, this implies that the English rule actually lowers the average quality of tried cases, since the marginal parties it sends to trial have relatively less favorable private information than those who would litigate absent the prospect of indemnification.

+Even if fee shifting does not alter the probability of settlement, however, it can still influence its amount.
 As Cooter and Rubinfeld (1994) have argued in the context of legal discovery and Bebchuk and Chang (1996) have argued in the context of offers of judgment, fee shifting can, by equalizing the bargaining power of parties with asymmetric litigation costs, help to move the settlement amount closer to the expected trial outcome.
 To the extent that trial outcomes are deemed to be just, fee shifting thus may help promote equity; to the extent that trial outcomes reflect substantive legal norms, fee shifting helps promote incentives for proper primary behavior - a subject more fully explored in the following section.